Color Your World: How Colors Heal

 - Black: Strength, power, autonomy, intelligence

 In his book, “Interactions with Color,” artist, teacher, and color theorist Josef Albers explored how color is felt, interpreted, and experienced.
-He wrote and taught about the interconnection of color to human experience, and how it is nearly impossible to see a color in and of itself.
+He wrote and taught about the interconnection of color to human experience, and how it is nearly impossible to see color in and of itself.
 When we see red, for example, all the tones and nuances of “red” are present, as are our memories’ associations with the color.
 Color is part of our emotional and psychological landscape.

-Albers influenced generations of 20th century artists and designers, but his understanding of color and emotion goes far beyond what lands on a canvas or in a museum; his work is connected to a long-standing tradition of using color and light in its capacity to heal.
+Albers influenced generations of 20th-century artists and designers, but his understanding of color and emotion goes far beyond what lands on a canvas or in a museum; his work is connected to a long-standing tradition of using color and light in its capacity to heal.
 German writer and poet Johann Wolfgang Goethe’s Theory of Colors, published in 1810, introduced a Color Wheel based on perception and color’s natural order.
 Goethe was also a pioneer in attributing certain qualities to color: schön or beautiful; edel or noble; and gut or good.

-Further back, cultures such as the Anasazi of the American Southwest built their great kivas to align the spirit with a single ray of sunlight; the Chinese art known as Feng Shui utilizes various energies, including color, to harmonize people with their environments, and has been enthusiastically embraced in hospitals, boardrooms, schools and homes around the world.
+Further back, cultures such as the Anasazi of the American Southwest built their great kivas to align the spirit with a single ray of sunlight; the Chinese art known as Feng Shui utilizes various energies, including color, to harmonize people with their environments, and has been enthusiastically embraced in hospitals, boardrooms, schools, and homes around the world.
 The Egyptian word for color, iwn, translates into “human character” or “personality.”

 What if color is a mystery to you?
 If you’re one of the 200 million people who have one form or another of color blindness, how does the limitation or absence of color impact you?
-Most cases of color blindness are inherited, and are caused by abnormal photopigments, cone-shaped molecules located in the retina.
+Most cases of color blindness are inherited and are caused by abnormal photopigments, cone-shaped molecules located in the retina.
 The most common form is red-green color blindness, with less of the population having blue-yellow color blindness.
 In very rare cases, complete color blindness can occur.

-Those who live with color blindness have difficulty navigating everyday life, from traffic signs, to warning signals; children experience obstacles in their learning environment.
+Those who live with color blindness have difficulty navigating everyday life, from traffic signs to warning signals; children experience obstacles in their learning environment.
 Color blindness can affect aspects of our lives we take for granted: traffic lights, warning signals, food preparation, and even appetite, as we are drawn to eat foods that visually appeal to us.

 For children, color blindness can be difficult to diagnose and can cause issues in their educational environment, as well as with safety.
 There is much research being done by the paint industry that provides us with a plethora of color choices for our homes — Valspar Paint has recently collaborated with color blindness correction glasses manufacturer, EnChroma, to give those with color blindness the gift of seeing color.
-In case anyone underestimates the power of color to heal, the reactions of those recorded in this video show how much color means to our connection to our world and each other.
+In case anyone underestimates the power of color to heal, the reactions of those recorded in this video shows how much color means to our connection to our world and each other.

 In many parts of the world, Winter solstice is arriving — with it comes shorter days, more darkness, and yes, less color.
 The leaves are off the trees; the vibrant colors of spring and summer are dormant.
 For many, the lack of light and color at this time of year can bring about a case of the winter blues, and for many, a more severe condition known as Seasonal Affective Disorder, a cyclical kind of depression tied into the seasons.
 Along with exercise, nutrition, light spectrum lamps, color therapy is also an effective course of treatment, whether it is painting a room in a warmer color tone, to working with color therapy, or meditation.